 It seems like a lot of statistics, but it can be neatly summed up in two key points.
 The two things that employers can do to keep their employees healthy are:

 - Maintain a clean and sanitary work environment.

 - Maintain a culture where employees are encouraged to take a sick day when they are feeling under the weather.

 Keeping your office clean might seem like a daunting task, but if you break it down into manageable chunks, it becomes a little easier.

 Which Office Surfaces Have High Levels of Contamination?

 Frequently touched surfaces should always be disinfected or sanitized, and it is essential to understand the difference.
-Sanitization reduces the number of germs on a surface.
+Sanitizing Wipes reduce the number of germs on a surface.
 Disinfection kills the majority of the germs on a surface.
 Start with the surfaces that show the highest level of contamination, such as:

 - Refrigerator handles.

 As an employer, providing a cleaner workspace can be straightforward, as long as you’re willing to make small changes such as:

 - Invest in an air filtration system that can remove viruses and virus particles from the air.